jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 solar noon and on fairly good alignment of your watch dial with the equatorial plane.

-<sup>e</sup> Assuming an accurate solar noon.
+<sup>e</sup> Assuming up-to-date knowledge of solar noon.
 Add 4° if using _solar MEAN noon_.
 The distinction is given below.
 {:.tangent}

 #### Solar-noon error